xonai-computing/xonai-dashboard/docs/setup-emr.md

 change after bootstrapping an EMR cluster with our script which is the topic of the next section.

 ## Monitoring EMR clusters
-Our cluster bootstrap scripts automate the configuration of Spark's internal metric system as well as the installation of collector daemons that periodically transmit or publish telemetry data.
+The cluster bootstrap scripts automate the configuration of Spark's internal metric system as well as the installation of collector daemons that periodically transmit or publish telemetry data.
 The script choice depends on which ingestion mode was activated during the UI installation, [bootstrap-emr-push.sh](../scripts/bootstrap-emr-push.sh) is the relevant file for the default mode which was used in the installation section above.
 The bootstrap script should be copied into an S3 bucket that tracked clusters are able to access.
 [This](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html)
 AWS guide explores cluster bootstrapping in more detail.